realivanivani/realivanivani.github.io/_posts/2025-12-03-powerbi-with-cicd.md

   - Bitbucket
   - Pipeline
 ---

-# CI/CD for Power BI Dashboards: From Fabric Pipelines to Bitbucket Automation

 Power BI dashboards rarely start complex.
 A dataset here, a couple of visuals there, maybe a slicer or two.
 But give it a few weeks and new measures, refreshed logic, stakeholder tweaks, performance tuning, etc, and suddenly that “simple report” is business-critical.

 That’s usually the moment teams realize they need **proper versioning, controlled deployments, and repeatable releases**.
 In other words: CI/CD.